CHiPs44/pascalscript/README.md

 ## Status

-As of 2026-05-21, use of a "compiler" generating an AST then an "interpreter" executing this AST is on its way.
+As of 2026-05-21, use of a compiler generating an AST then an interpreter executing this AST is on its way.

-Direct interpretation was really too cumbersome to implement...
+Direct interpretation within the recursive descent parser was really too cumbersome to implement, mostly with array item access...

 As of 2026-02-20, the interpreter itself implements: